MicrosoftDocs/winrt-api/windows.media.audio/mediasourceaudioinputnode_position.md

 # Windows.Media.Audio.MediaSourceAudioInputNode.Position

 ## -description
-Gets the position of the audio file input node.
+Gets the playback position of the **MediaSource** input node.

 ## -property-value
-The current playback position within the audio file, in seconds.
+The current playback position within the media content, in seconds.

 ## -remarks